Ultimate Weekend in San Diego – Best Things to do in 3 Days (+ Travel Tips)

 San Diego Seaport Village

 Next on your San Diego getaway, head to the charming Seaport Village!
-Here you will find cute restaurants, over 50 shops, and nice lawns to relax by the water.
+Here you will find cute restaurants, over 50 shops, and lovely lawns to relax by the water.
 It opened in 1980 and is composed of 14 acres!

 This is a great spot to grab some lunch if you haven’t already grabbed a bite in Balboa Park.
-During our time here, we saw tons of families hanging out by the water picnicking, and flying kites in the Embarcadero Marina Park.
+During our time here, we saw tons of families hanging out by the water, picnicking, and flying kites in the Embarcadero Marina Park.
 They often have live events happening as well!

 Address: 849 W Harbor Dr, San Diego, CA 92101